 DEFINING AND ALIGNING GOALS

 Tegmark defines consciousness as “subjective experience”, i.e. it feels like something to be you.
 Without consciousness, the Universe will simply exist with no real meaning, and there’ll be no such thing as happiness, beauty or purpose.
-In the book / full summary, we’ll look at (i) the key controversies of whether AI should be conscious and (ii) the 3 mega-challenges of creating artificial consciousness in the first place.
+In the full Life 3.0 summary, we’ll look at (i) the key controversies of whether AI should be conscious and (ii) the 3 mega-challenges of creating artificial consciousness in the first place.

 There are many controversies and uncertainties in the AI debate.
 In reality, we don’t know what will happen, and each of the near-term and long-term scenarios comes with objectionable elements.
 Tegmark urges us to think deeply about the possibilities, discuss and define what we truly want, so we can deliberately steer toward our desired future and increase our chances of creating a humanity-friendly future.
 For a more detailed exploration of the ideas and tips, do get our full book summary bundle.
 This includes an inforgraphic, a 13-page text summary and 25-minute audio summary.

 Join in the most important conversation that’ll shape the future of mankind!